FREE SHIPPING ON MOST ORDERS OVER $199

 Cubic Feet Per Minute (CFM)

-The volume of air that is able to pass through an opening in one minute.
+A measure of airflow - The volume of air that is able to pass through an opening in one minute.

 Desiccant

 A material used with air compressors and air dryers that helps to remove water vapor from the air.
+Desiccants are typically used to reach low dew points that are not achievable with refrigerated dryers.

 Drain Cock